RachelNurmi91/The-Sun-Fox/README.md

 # Choose Your Own Adventure: The Sun Fox

-Constructed a JavaScript game modeled after the Create Your Own Adventures books by creating interactive onclick events that offer the player new options, images and scenarios.
+Constructed a JavaScript game that was modeled after the Create Your Own Adventures books.
+It functions through interactive onclick events that offer the player new options, images and scenarios.
-Programmed to deconstruct and pass a number of objects through a singular function in order to progress the game until player quits or reaches the end.
+It was programmed to deconstruct and pass a number of objects through a singular function in order to progress the game until player quits or reaches the end.

 `View the active site:` https://rachelnurmi91.github.io/TheSunFox/